mwbowers/mwbowers.github.io/reference/datagate/datagate-client/adg-connection.md

 ### IAdgTransaction BeginTransaction([TransactionLevel tl](/reference/datagate/datagate-common/transaction-level.html), [string Name](https://learn.microsoft.com/en-us/dotnet/api/system.string?view=net-8.0), [string Options](https://learn.microsoft.com/en-us/dotnet/api/system.string?view=net-8.0))

 Begins a transaction with the specified transaction level, name, and options.

+#### Remarks
+This method begins a new transaction with the specified transaction level, name, and options.The transaction level determines the isolation level of the transaction.The name parameter can be used to specify a name for the transaction.The options parameter can be used to specify additional options for the transaction.The transaction attributes are set to None, meaning that the transaction will not automatically restart if it is committed or rolled back.A new AdgTransaction object is created with the specified parameters and returned.

 ```cs
 IAdgTransaction BeginTransaction(TransactionLevel tl, string Name, string Options)